datasciencemasters/go/README.md

 -- James Kobielus, [Closing the Talent Gap](http://bit.ly/closingthetalentgap) 17 Jan 2013

 ### A Note About Direction
 This is an introduction geared toward those with at least **a minimum understanding of programming**, and (perhaps obviously) an interest in the components of Data Science (like statistics and distributed computing).
-Out of personal preference and need for focus, I geared the original curriculum toward **Python tools and resources**.
-R resources can be found [here](http://bit.ly/osdsm-rresources).
+The original curriculum is geared toward **Python tools and resources**.
 ***

 ## The Open Source Data Science Curriculum